singlestore-labs/demo-realtime-digital-marketing/devnotes.md

 - map page
   - offer creator
 - rows / second rather than cumulative (search code: SQL_CLUSTER_THROUGHPUT)

-# idea: incrementally compute subscriber_segments table

-Currently the subscriber_segments table is recomputed in it's entirety which will not scale well as the data size increases.

-As an alternative, it should be possible to compute the table incrementally.

-Consider when each subscriber_segment "enters" and "leaves" the table.

-Insert process: select from timeseries table where ts > last_update_ts Record "exit_time" in subscribers_segments based on filter_interval (on the segment) Update exit_time each time we insert into the table (with the max exit_time)

-Delete process: delete subscriber_segments with exit time <= now

 # crazy idea: replace absolute time with relative